trisulnsm/dinodoc/trisuldocs/docs/isp/pingmonitor.md

 where 1234 is the PID.
 Once you have the PID, enter

-`sudo kill -9 xxxx //PID` to force stop the process.
+`sudo kill -9 xxxx //xxxx is PID` to force stop the process.

 As you have now stopped the process, you can verify the state of the IP address which will be reflected on the *dashboard* as packetloss/down.